ovinc/oclock/README.md

 # About

 **oclock** is a Python 3 package.
 Its main goal is to provide a simple way to create timed loops with constant time intervals and no drift.
-It also provides various other timing tools and a GUI time.
+It also provides various other timing tools and a GUI timer.

 ### Timed loops